 - Creative elements.

-Where do brands start the research to build buyer personas?
+Where do brands start the research process to build personas?

 Research, research, research.
-The research you complete will help you identify where your business goals and consumer needs intersect.
+The research you complete will help you identify where your organization’s goals and client needs intersect.

 Here are some ways to collect this data: